-Applicants are encouraged to submit realistic budgets outlining the funds required to feasibly carry out the project.
+We encourage you to submit a realistic budget outlining the funds required to feasibly carry out the project.
 BC Arts Council intends to support successful applications at 100% of the request.
 However, in some cases grants may be awarded for less than requested.

-BC Arts Council grant programs are highly competitive, and support is not available for all eligible projects.
+BC Arts Council grant programs are highly competitive, and we are not able to support all eligible projects.
 Success rates in BC Arts Council grant programs are generally between 20% to 40%.
-Visit the BC Arts Council Grant Recipients page to review a list of previously successful applicants.
+Visit the BC Arts Council Grant Recipients page to review a list of successful applicants.